eggsdesign/lets-code-champ/01 HTML and CSS/README.md

 Before we start, know this: HTML (and later, CSS) was first created as a document formatting language, like Word.
 It is also quite old.
 If you keep this in mind while working with HTML documents, maybe you will forgive some of the strange parts.

 ## HTML tags and attributes
-An HTML tag / element has an opening tag and a closing tag
+An HTML element (usually) has an opening tag and a closing tag.
+Note that the closing tag starts with `</`.

 ```html
 <section>